Guillermo Coria

-Guillermo Sebastián Coria (born 13 January 1982), nicknamed El Mago (The Magician in Spanish), is an Argentine retired professional tennis player.
+Guillermo Sebastián Coria (born 13 January 1982), nicknamed El Mago (The Magician in Spanish), is an Argentine former professional tennis player.
 He reached a career-high ATP world No. 3 singles ranking in May 2004.
 Coria achieved his best results on clay, where he won eight of his nine ATP singles titles, and during his prime years in 2003 and 2004 was considered "the world's best clay-court player."
 He reached the final of the 2004 French Open, where he was defeated by Gastón Gaudio despite serving for the match twice and being up two sets to love.
 In later years, injuries and a lack of confidence affected his game, and he retired in 2009 at the age of 27.
 Between 2001 and 2002, he served a seven-month suspension for taking the banned substance nandrolone.

 Career

 Coria turned professional in 2000, finishing 2003, 2004, and 2005 as a top-ten player.
 He was one of the fastest players on the ATP Tour, consistently showing exceptional performances in clay-court tournaments.
 His playing style was that of a counter-puncher.

 He was considered the "King of Clay" between 2003 and 2005 by reaching 6 out of 8 possible Masters finals (since he was absent for 2004 Rome Masters) on clay during that period.
 While at the French Open, he also reached semifinals in 2003 and held two match points in the final in 2004.